Dominic Smith Player Props: Nationals vs. Giants

 Dominic Smith At The Plate

-- He has hit a long ball in 5.5% of his games this season, and 1.3% of his plate appearances.
+- He has hit a long ball in 5.4% of his games this season, and 1.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.